next-ivanblanquez/beeva-poc-pygdf/README.md

 ### Final Recommendations
   * Project are immature, is not recommendable for using in production environment yet.
   * Is a good option for run operations iteratively and make a warm-up scenario over a lightweight dataset and prepare system to get the best performance.
-  * Right now this project is really unripe, so is not recommendable for using in production environment yet.
+  * Right now this project is really immature, so is not recommendable for using in production environment yet.
   * For columnar processing.
 When you need process a great quantity of data in columnar way.
   * When you need to works in GPU scope.
 Main benefit of GDF is to maintain datasets in GPU scope and work with several tools in this scope.